-Despite the earth-shattering changes in the automotive landscape of Russia during 1990s and 2000s, GAZ-3102 was still offered – now as the “classic” alternative to the more modern looking Volgas from this era.
+Despite the earth-shattering changes in the automotive landscape of Russia during 1990s and 2000s, GAZ-3102 was still offered, now as the “classic” alternative to the more modern looking Volgas from this era – which was what some people still wanted.
 Starting in 1994, it started to be built on a slightly different platform shared with the mass-produced Volga cars, which required some modifications – such as relocating the fuel tank to behind the rear axle (early 3102’s had a unique rear floor pan that allowed the fuel tank to be mounted behind the backseat to make it less vulnerable in a collision, but that feature was not inherited by the later Volga models because it was unsuitable for a station wagon, and wagons were a very important part of the mainstream Volga model range).

 It was the longest-lasting car model produced by GAZ, with a 26-year production run from 1982 to 2008 (about 156,000 built).

 This model was essentially a stop-gap between the last “classic” Volga models, with “old-school” chrome-laden styling, pushrod engines and kingpin suspensions, and the “modernized” models of late 1990s & 2000s.